Our Cornerstone: Summer Program

 GSA is an arts education program of The Kentucky Center for the Performing Arts.
 GSA is offered at no cost to the student, and is made available through funding from the state, as well as private fundraising.
 The value of GSA is over $4,000 per student.

 GSA has served all 120 counties in the Commonwealth through the

-summer program and its outreach workshops.
+summer program.
 GSA is a statewide program

 and encourages geographical and ethnic diversity.
 However, GSA does not

 GSA does not discriminate or give advantages to anyone.
 This includes